About the Found

 The ambition is not only to support individual projects, but to contribute sustainably to quality and development in Danish performing arts in honour of critic Henrik Lyding.

-The Foundation's work is also supported by Per Lundsgaard, ballet master at Svendborg Ballet Theatre, who acts as a special consultant.
+The Foundation's work is also supported by Per Lundsgaard, Ballet Master at Svendborg Ballet Theatre, who acts as a special consultant.